How to Keep Pine Trees Healthy

 2) Plant pine trees at the right location and in the right manner

-One of the biggest mistakes we see is that Eastern White Pines get planted with little understanding of just how big these trees can become.
+One of the biggest mistakes we see is that Eastern White Pines get planted in the wrong places.
+Homeowners often plant with little understanding of just how big these trees can become.

 A mature Eastern White Pine grows to a height of 50′-80′ and will grow to a width of 20′-40′.
 If you don’t have room on your property for a tree of that size, you should be selecting a different species.

 Pines are not a hedge plant.
 Make sure you plant them at least 20 ft. away from property lines, pavement, or utility wires since they will eventually encroach on them.
-Pines also drop a lot of needles in the fall so make sure you don’t plant them near areas where they will drop needles places you don’t want them such as patios or spouting.
+Pines also drop a lot of needles in the Fall.
+You should take care not to plant them near areas where you don’t want needles, such as patios or spouting.

 Be sure to properly plant trees.
 Installing them incorrectly or leaving stakes and wires on trees often causes tree failure before they even reach maturity.